eventbrite/pysoa/docs/api.rst

 - ``<transport config>``: See `Transport configuration`_.
 The base ``Client`` defaults to using the `ASGI Transport`_.
 - ``<serializer config>``: See `Serializer configuration`_.
 The base ``Client`` defaults to using the `MessagePack Serializer`_.
 - ``<middleware config>``: See `Middleware configuration`_.

+The ``transport_cache_time_in_seconds`` setting defaults to 0 (disabled).
+If enabled, the client uses a per-service transport cache that is keyed off the service name and transport settings, persists across all clients in memory, and expires after this number of seconds.
+If disabled, a new transport is created for every new client.
+If the transport performs a heavy initialization workload, such as establishing connections to a backend, using this cache is highly recommended, as connections will be re-established for every client without it.

 Expansions